serialfuzzer/serialfuzzer/README.md

-I hope you're having a good day!
-I hack for good and write code sometimes.
-You can connect with me by opening an issue in one of my repositories.
-I'm only working on defensive projects now -- offensive projects will be personal/private and explicitly limited to bug bounty programs and might be opensourced at some point.
-But, only when defenses get ready!
-Other than that check the hit count below, it's number of times people typo-ed and executed a non-intended package in their system.
-The counter might not increase anymore because I had to stop it.
-The project was causing issues for other overlapping projects that were initiated for good of people by concerned authorities.
+Hello!
+I hope you're having a great day.
+I'm an ethical hacker who also dabbles in coding.
+If you wish to connect with me, feel free to open an issue in one of my repositories.

+Currently, I'm focusing on defensive projects.
+While I do engage in offensive projects, they are kept private and strictly limited to bug bounty programs.
+I may consider open-sourcing them in the future, but only when I'm confident about the available defenses.

+Lastly, take note of the hit count below.
+It represents the number of times people mistakenly executed a non-intended package on their system due to typos.
+However, this counter might not see much activity going forward.
+The project unintentionally caused issues for other projects aimed at public good.

   [![HitCount](https://hits.dwyl.com/serialfuzzer/serialfuzzer.svg?style=flat-square)](http://hits.dwyl.com/serialfuzzer/serialfuzzer)